evilpete/flipper_toolbox/README.md

 ---

-Random scripts and links for generating [Flipper Zero](https://flipperzero.one/) data files.
+Random scripts and links for generating/creating/modifying  [Flipper Zero](https://flipperzero.one/) data files that can be loaded onto a Flipper

-(An occasional work in Progress)

-These scripts are mostly "works for me" level testing, pull requests welcome
+As this is An occasional work in Progress, these scripts are mostly "works for me" level testing, pull requests welcome

 ---